 How To Make Cauliflower Tortillas That Won’t Break

-I make low carb tortillas with coconut flour all the time, but since I’m always looking for a challenge, I wanted to try my hand at the best cauliflower tortillas recipe.
+I make low carb tortillas with coconut flour and cauliflower nachos all the time, but since I’m always looking for a challenge, I wanted to try my hand at the best cauliflower tortillas recipe.
 More specifically, I really wanted to make a version that wouldn’t fall apart!